Home

 With no more potholes to snag the car and eject us, we laid down as our ride rumbled along the dirt road and observed the world.

 The stars—I never knew the universe held so many.
-Wind rustled the grass as wolves howled at the nearly full-moon that illuminated the world more invitingly than the afternoon sun.
+Wind rustled the grass as wolves howled at the nearly full-moon that illuminated the world more invitingly than the hot, afternoon sun.

 Another twenty minutes and we set up camp on Bowman Lake, just a little ways past Polebridge MT, our bodies desperate for sleep ahead of a three day backcountry trip through Glacier National Park’s remote, northwest corner.